Rusty Staub: Houston Colt .45s/Astros

 Staub signed his first professional contract with the expansion team Houston Colt .45s organization in 1961.
-He spent the 1962 season in the Class B Carolina League, and at season's end he was named one of the league's all-stars.
+He spent the 1962 season in the Class B Carolina League, and at season's end he was named one of the league's all-stars and its Most Valuable Player.
 Following that season, Staub was signed to a US$100,000 Major League contract under the Bonus Rule.

+Rusty was roommates with Illinois fireballer Rich Aird on the 62 Bulls.
 In his first season, aged 19, he played regularly, splitting time between first base and the outfield, but hit only .220.
 He became only the second major league rookie since 1900 to play 150 games as a teenager; the first had been Bob Kennedy, also 19, with the Chicago White Sox in 1940.
 The following season, he hit only .216 for the Colts and was sent down to the minor leagues at one point.
 His statistics steadily improved in the 1965 season for his team, which had been renamed the Astros, and he had a breakout 1967 season, when he led the league in doubles with 44 and was selected to the All-Star team.
+He collected a hit in twenty straight games from June 30 to July 21, making him the first ever Astro with a twenty game hitting streak; various players have passed him since, starting with Lee May in 1973.
 He repeated as an All-Star for the Astros in 1968.